Opus africanum

 Opus africanum used in Dougga's Capitol.

-Opus africanum is a form of ashlar masonry used in Carthaginian and ancient Roman architecture, characterized by pillars of vertical blocks of stone alternating with horizontal blocks, filled in with smaller blocks in between.
+Opus Africanum or Carthaginian Craft is a form of ashlar masonry developed by Phoenicians in the Levant and later spread by Carthaginians across the Mediterranean region.
+It is characterized by pillars of vertical blocks of stone alternating with horizontal blocks, filled in with smaller blocks in between.

 Its name derives from the Roman province of Africa, and is common in North Africa, but also found in Sicily and Southern Italy.